Thomas Mann House: Management

+In May 2022, Benno Herz succeeded Dr. Nikolai Blaumer as the new program director.
+In April 2023, the team expanded to include Dr. Oliver Hartmann as the new director of the Thomas Mann House.

+Program highlights

 Since the opening of the house in June 2018, a variety of programs have been developed first under program director Nikolai Blaumer, since 2022 under Blaumer's successor Benno Herz: conferences, readings, concerts, and discussion events that, based on the Fellows' research projects, are held in cooperation with various partner institutions in the United States and in Germany.
 Besides academic discourses, the program increasingly engages with cultural and political issues.

 The program of the Thomas Mann House kicked off with a conference on The Struggle for Democracy on June 19, 2018.
 The conference was opened with a keynote speech by Frank-Walter Steinmeier.

 The 2019 program included a multi-day conference entitled Moral Code – Ethics in the Digital Age, which took place at the University of California, Los Angeles.
 Fellow Damian Borth joined American scholars for a discussion about new ways of communicating and the ethical implications of the use of digital technologies.

 In cooperation with the German radio broadcaster Deutschlandfunk and the German daily Süddeutsche Zeitung, the Thomas Mann House in October 2019 launched the series 55 Voices for Democracy.
 This series of lectures is inspired by the 55 BBC radio broadcasts that Thomas Mann recorded at the house during the Second World War for listeners in Germany, Switzerland, Sweden, the occupied Netherlands and Czechoslovakia.
-55 renowned international intellectuals, scholars, and artists will broadcast talks from the Thomas Mann House, presenting their ideas for the revival of democracy.
-Contributors include political scientist Francis Fukuyama, philosopher Seyla Benhabib, writers Orhan Pamuk and Ngũgĩ wa Thiong'o, sociologist Ananya Roy, German literary scholar Jan Philipp Reemtsma as well as historians Martha S. Jones and Timothy Snyder.
+Renowned international intellectuals, scholars, and artists will broadcast talks from the Thomas Mann House, presenting their ideas for the revival of democracy.
+Contributors include political scientist Francis Fukuyama, sociologists Ananya Roy, Andreas Reckwitz, and Jutta Allmendinger, German literary scholar Jan Philipp Reemtsma, the American writer Alexandra Kleeman, the political scientist Jan-Werner Müller, as well as the historians Timothy Snyder.

 In April 2020, the Thomas Mann House together with the S. Fischer Verlag, launched the online reading initiative #MutuallyMann.
 Participants of the communal reading of Thomas Mann's novella Mario and the Magician included well-known journalists, writers, and scholars.